FRAUD RESOURCE CENTER

 - Don’t give sensitive information such as credit card details or your Social Security number over the phone or in an email unless you’re sure of whom you’re dealing with.

 - Don’t wire money to someone you don’t know.
-Wire transfers are like sending cash, and there’s little chance to recover your payment in case of fraud.
+Wire transfers are like sending cash, and there’s little chance of recovering your payment in case of fraud.

 - Don’t pay for copies of your military records.
 You can get them for free through your local VA.